Westfälischer Totleger: History

+Although the German word Tot means 'dead' and Leger means 'layer' (of eggs), this is not the derivation of the name of the breed.
+The chickens were formerly known as 'Alltagsleger' or 'Dauerleger', meaning a daily or long-lasting layer of eggs.
+Under the influence of Low German the name evolved into 'Daudtleijer', and later became 'Totleger'.

-The Totleger was a popular breed until the arrival of more productive foreign breeds in the 1880s.
+The Totleger was widespread until the arrival of more productive foreign breeds in the 1880s.
 By the time a breeders' association was formed in 1904, it had become largely an exhibition breed.
 Numbers remained low throughout the twentieth century, reaching a low point in the 1980s.